 Research and development expense.
-Research and development expense was \$18.2 million for the first nine months of 2003 compared to \$14.9 million in the comparable period of 2002.
+Research and development expense was \$18.2 million for the first nine months of 2003 compared to \$14.9 million for the comparable period of 2002.
 Consistent with the strategic focus of our research and development activities, 58% of research and development expense in 2003 was incurred to support activity under our Gram-positive infections program.
-We initiated the confirmatory Phase III clinical trial of StaphVAX following completion of the StaphVAX immunogenicity study in September 2003 using vaccine that was manufactured at a contract manufacturer's site.
-This vaccine is being used in our confirmatory Phase III clinical trial of StaphVAX that initiated in September 2003.
+We initiated the confirmatory Phase III clinical trial of StaphVAX following completion of the StaphVAX immunogenicity study in September 2003.
+The immunogenicity study was conducted using vaccine that was manufactured at a contract manufacturer's site.
+Vaccine manufactured at the contract manufacturer's site is being used in our confirmatory Phase III clinical trial of StaphVAX that initiated in September 2003.
 In addition, we initiated a Phase II clinical trial of Altastaph in very low birth weight newborns in August of this year under a contract with Duke University.
 We expect to report results from this trial in the second half of 2004.
-In other significant clinical activities, in August 2003 we initiated a Phase II clinical trial of NicVAX in smokers and ex-smokers in The Netherlands.
+In other significant clinical activities, in August 2003 we initiated a Phase II clinical trial of NicVAX in smokers in the U.S. and in February of 2003 we initiated a second Phase I/II clinical trial of or NicVAX in smokers and ex-smokers in The Netherlands.
 The U.S. based Phase II trial, which will be substantially funded by our NIDA grant, is now fully enrolled and we expect to report results from this trial in the second half of 2004.
 We expect to announce the results from the Phase I/II trial of NicVAX in The Netherlands in the first quarter of 2004.
 Research and development activities in the first nine months of 2003 also included costs related to ongoing support for our Civacir Phase I/II clinical trial, which has been completed and for which we expect to report results later this year, and to support our Nabi-HB Intravenous Biologics License Application filed with the U.S. Food and Drug Administration.
 The confirmatory Phase III trial of StaphVAX will be conducted over approximately the 22 month period commencing at the end of the third quarter of 2003.
 As a result, we expect clinical trial costs to increase above historical levels in the fourth quarter of 2003 and through the completion of this trial.
-As well, commencing in 2004, we expect to conduct a clinical trial in support of our recently acquired PhosLo product.
+As well, commencing in 2004, we expect to conduct a clinical trial in support of our recently acquired product, PhosLo.